Izzy Hoyland: Critical response

 Of Izzy's introduction, a columnist for Inside Soap quipped, "So you reckon Neighbours could do with a bad girl?
 Well watch out – one is on the way!"
 They also stated, "With her wholesome looks, viewers might be mistaken for thinking Izzy has a heart of gold."
+A critic for The Advertiser noted that Izzy had taken over the "soap bitch" role from Sarah Beaumont, played by Nicola Charles, and they called her a "marriage-wrecking, self-obsessed siren".
+Bassingthwaighte stated that some viewers had taken her character seriously and she had seen a lot of hate for her online.
+She also said that some people threw things at their televisions when she appeared and she was booed during an appearance at a backpackers' night.

 During a feature on the best and worst soap characters of the decade, Ruth Deller of television website Lowculture placed Izzy at number two on the best characters list.
 Deller said "The best character in Ramsay Street for ages, if not of all time, Izzy was the best kind of soap bitch (see also Janine Butcher and Clare Devine), one whose motives you could understand, and often sympathise with.
 Being a member of the largely dreadful Hoyland clan didn't bode well for her, but Izzy soon won a place in everyone's hearts (and several male characters' beds).
 She was even bezzie mates with Harold, and she bowed out by giving birth on the Thames in the ludicrous Neighbours goes to London episodes".
 The website later referred to her as a "archetypal soap bitch-with-a-soft-centre".